 - Students in the Heller-Hornstein dual degree program in Jewish Professional Leadership take 38 core MBA credits at Heller and an additional 38 credits specified by Hornstein, as well as 4 elective credits for a total of 80 credits taken over a minimum of four and a half semesters in full time residence. - Students in the MPP/MBA dual degree program take 50 core MBA credits and 32 core MPP credits, as well as 20 elective credits for a total of 102 credits taken over a minimum of six semesters in full time residence.
-(Credit distribution may vary depending on which curriculum students start with when entering the dual degree program.) - Students in the SID/MBA dual degree program take 52 core MBA credits and 30 core and elective SID credits for a total of 82 credits taken over a minimum of five semesters in full time residence. - Students in the MS/MBA dual degree program take 52 core MBA credits and 16 core MS credits, as well as 16 elective credits for a total of 84 credits taken over a minimum of five semesters in full time residence. - Students in the COEX/MBA dual degree program take 52 core MBA credits and 40 core and elective COEX credits for a total of 92 credits taken over a minimum of six semesters, five of which are in full time residence. - Students in the MBS (Master's in Biomedical Science from Tufts)/MBA dual degree program take 54 core MBA credits, 8 elective credits and transfer 6 credits in from Tufts University for a total of 68 credits taken over a minimum of four semesters in full time residency. - Students in the MBT (MS in Biotechnology at Brandeis)/MBA dual degree take 54 core MBA credits, 28 MBT core credits and 14 electives for a total of 96 credits taken over a minimum of six semesters in full time residency. - Students in the MD/MBA dual degree program take 65 core MBA credits and transfer 4 credits in from Tufts University for a total of 69 credits taken over a minimum of four years including two intense full-time summer semesters.
+(Credit distribution may vary depending on which curriculum students start with when entering the dual degree program.) - Students in the SID/MBA dual degree program take 52 core MBA credits and 30 core and elective SID credits for a total of 82 credits taken over a minimum of five semesters in full time residence.

+- Students in the MS/MBA dual degree program take 52 core MBA credits and 16 core MS credits, as well as 16 elective credits for a total of 84 credits taken over a minimum of five semesters in full time residence. - Students in the COEX/MBA dual degree program take 52 core MBA credits and 40 core and elective COEX credits for a total of 92 credits taken over a minimum of six semesters, five of which are in full time residence. - Students in the MBT (MS in Biotechnology at Brandeis)/MBA dual degree take 52 core MBA credits and 44 MBT core and elective credits for a total of 96 credits taken over a minimum of six semesters in full time residency.